hackerceo/milsim-prop-alpha/README.md

 and controlled from a smart phone using a web browser.

-## Artwork and Audio Files
+## Artwork
 The design and layout, the main artwork on the board and the PCB layers and traces, are *NOT* protected Intellectual Property ("IP"), see LICENSE files for appropriate details.
 Any additional writing or images such as the STEALTH_CORP name, logo or copyright and designer notices, and certifications *ARE* considered protected IP and notice is given that they are protected by all applicable IP laws.

+## Audio Files
-All associated audio files are licensed for use in the build and operation of the Milsim-Prop-Alpha1 only.
-Additional reuse of the audio clips in in other products or the redistribution of audio clips is prohibited and in violation of our licensing and sub-licensing agreements.
+All associated audio files are licensed for use in the building and operation of the Milsim-Prop-Alpha1 product only!
+Additional reuse of the audio clips in other products or the redistribution of audio clips is prohibited and in violation of our licensing and sub-licensing agreements.
 Please behave and don't get us sued.
+If you provide audio files for this project you may agree to have your audio files used under a more permissive license if you make document the license in the associated LICENSE.md file in the audio's directory.

+*TLDR; Audio files are not Open Source compatable.*

 ## Licence